davidhodge931/ggblanket/README.md

 - Design: produce well-designed visualisation by default
 - Scope: cover the most useful 80% of what ggplot2 does
 - Alignment: use conventions generally aligned with ggplot2.

-It is intended to be useful for all levels of experience from beginner to expert.

 ## Installation